aelshehawy/academic-kickstart_ash/content/project/sanctions/index.md

 date = 2017-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Ex ante and ex post grant evaluation"
+summary = "Data Collection Project of US Sanctions using text-analysis and machine learning techniques"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`